-^{} Less than one percent of outstanding Class A common stock, Class C common stock or combined voting power, as applicable.

-- (1) The number of shares beneficially owned by each person or entity is determined under the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
+- Less than one percent of outstanding Class A common stock, Class C common stock or combined voting power, as applicable. - (1) The number of shares beneficially owned by each person or entity is determined under the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Under such rules, each person or entity is considered the beneficial owner of any: (a) shares to which such person or entity has sole or shared voting power or dispositive power and (b) shares that such person or entity has the right to acquire within 60 days. - (2) Represents the voting power of all of the classes of our common stock voting together as a single class.
 Each holder of Class A or Class B common stock is entitled to one vote for each share held.
 Each holder of Class C or Class D common stock is entitled to 1/100th of one vote for each share held.
-Holders of shares of our Class A, Class B, Class C and Class D common stock vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise provided by applicable law. - Based upon information set forth in the Schedule 13D filed on September 10, 2018 by Global Infrastructure Investors III, LLC, Global Infrastructure GP III, L.P., GIP III Zephyr Acquisition Partners, L.P., and Clearway Energy Group LLC (collectively, GIP Entities).
+Holders of shares of our Class A, Class B, Class C and Class D common stock vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise provided by applicable law. - (3) Based upon information set forth in the Schedule 13D filed on September 10, 2018 by Global Infrastructure Investors III, LLC, Global Infrastructure GP III, L.P., GIP III Zephyr Acquisition Partners, L.P., and Clearway Energy Group LLC (collectively, GIP Entities).
 The GIP Entities have shared voting power and shared dispositive power over 42,738,750 Class A shares and 42,738,750 Class C shares.
-Consists entirely of Class B units and Class D units of Clearway Energy LLC.
-The Class B units of Clearway Energy LLC are exchangeable for shares of our Class A common stock at any time and the Class D units are exchangeable for shares of our Class C common stock at any time.
-As a result, the GIP Entities may be deemed to beneficially own the shares of Class A common stock or Class C common stock for which such Class B units or Class D units of Clearway Energy LLC, as applicable, are exchangeable.
-GIP Entities may exchange Class B units of Clearway Energy LLC for shares of our Class A common stock and Class D units of Clearway Energy LLC for shares of our Class C common stock on a one-for-one basis, subject to equitable adjustments for stock splits, stock dividends and reclassifications in accordance with the terms of the Amended and Restated Exchange Agreement, dated May 14, 2015, between us and NRG, for which the rights and obligations thereunder were assigned to GIP on August 31, 2018 in connection with the closing of the GIP Transaction; provided, however, upon any exchange of Class B units of Clearway Energy LLC for shares of our Class A common stock or Class D units of Clearway Energy LLC for shares of our Class C common stock, a corresponding number of shares of Class B common stock or Class D common stock, as applicable, are extinguished.
-For additional information, see "Certain Relationships and Related Person Transactions-
+Consists entirely of Class B units of Clearway Energy LLC.
+The Class B units of Clearway Energy LLC are exchangeable for shares of our Class A common stock at any time and the Class D units of Clearway Energy LLC are exchangeable for which such Class B units or Class B units or Class A common stock at any time and the Class D units of Clearway Energy LLC, as applicable, are exchangeable for shares of our Class B units or Clearway Energy LLC, as applicable, are exchangeable.
+GIP Entities may exchange Class B units of Clearway Energy LLC for shares of our Class A common stock and Class D units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class A common stock and the Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units or Clearway Energy LLC for shares of our Class B units